phpjagadeesh/weatherfinder/README.md

 # weatherfinder
-This is a small Reactjs application for finding weather of different country.
+This is a small Reactjs application for finding weather of different countries.
+You will get all details about Humidity, Wind, Visibility, Sun Rise and Sun Set .Internally Yahoo API is using.

 #Demo